 for those who could work.
 During the liquidation of the open ghetto, the Jews of the closed ghetto set a

-Gerhard Hager, unknown Hammer, Claus Harms, Werner Kalmus, Stadtkommissar Miller or Mueller,
+unknown Gutsche, Gerhard Hager, unknown Hammer, Claus Harms, Jozef Jowik, Werner Kalmus,

 Jews lived in Wlodawa up until at least 1990.
 Jews who lived in the town after the war include the following:

 Rafael and Sara Ader, Jehaszna Erlich, Eliezer Lajchter, Josef Goldman, Mosze Bankhalter, Rafael Kohn,

 Cwi Holcman, Jakow Rozenblat, and Zisze Fuks.
 The Yizkor Book Committee consisted of the following